Innocence: In relation to knowledge

 Innocence can imply lesser experience in either a relative view to social peers, or by an absolute comparison to a more common normative scale.
+Miriam Ticktin has referred to this as 'epistemic purity'.
 In contrast to ignorance, it is generally viewed as a positive term, connoting an optimistic view of the world, in particular one where the lack of wrongdoing stems from a lack of knowledge, whereas wrongdoing comes from a lack of knowledge in children.
 Subjects such as crime and sexuality may be especially considered.
 This connotation may be connected with a popular false etymology explaining "innocent" as meaning "not knowing" (Latin noscere — to know, learn).
 The actual etymology is from general negation prefix in- and the Latin nocere, "to harm".

 People who lack the mental capacity to understand the nature of their acts may be regarded as innocent regardless of their behavior.
 From this meaning comes the usage of innocent as a noun to refer to a child under the age of reason, or a person, of any age, who is severely mentally disabled.

+Innocence in childhood

-Jean-Jacques Rousseau described "childhood as a time of innocence" where children are "not-knowing" and must reach the age of reason to become competent people in society.
-However, as technology advances, children in the contemporary world have a platform where they are referred to as "digital natives", where they appear to be more knowledgeable in some areas than adults.
+Jean-Jacques Rousseau described childhood as a time of innocence in which children are "not-knowing" and must reach the age of reason to become competent people in society.

+There are empirical counterexamples to the idea that children are inherently innocent.
+For instance, children with access to the internet through digital devices are referred to as "digital natives" and appear to be more knowledgeable in some areas than adults.

 Pejorative meaning

 "Innocence" can have a pejorative meaning, in cases where an assumed level of experience dictates common discourse or baseline qualifications for entry into another, different, social experience.
-Since experience is a prime factor in determining a person's, innocence is often also used to imply naivety or lack of experience.
+Since experience is a prime factor in evaluating a person, innocence is often also used to imply naivety or lack of experience.